 Free counseling through your place of employment

-Many workplaces offer free counseling services to their employees, though not too many employees know this.
+Many workplaces offer free counseling services to their employees, though not many employees know this.
 Luckily finding out if your employer offers this is a pretty straight forward process.
 All you need to do is contact your HR department to see if these services are available to you.
 Then, if they are, request information from HR about how to go about using them.
-They may be an in-house counselor, or they may be one of many on a list that your employer approves of.
-Regardless, if this is a benefit offered by your employer it should be free.
+There may be an in-house counselor, or there may be a list of therapists/counselors that your employer approves of.
+Regardless, if this is a benefit offered by your employer it can often be provided free of charge.

 Furthermore, while not all employers offer counseling service to their employees, it can be helpful to note that most work places that involve extremely high levels of stress for their employees will.
 Therefore, if you find yourself in a very stressful work environment, this could be a good route to consider.